 8. Days Are Gone by Haim

-Constantly nicknamed the modern Fleetwood Mac, the 3 sisters from LA provided a critically-acclaimed debut that cannot go unnoticed.
+Constantly nicknamed the modern Fleetwood Mac, the 3 sisters from LA provided a critically-acclaimed debut that cannot go pay someone to do my assignment.
 Combining 70′s Americana and classic rock with modern synth pop, Haim were the most intriguing breath of fresh air for 2013 after releasing ‘Forever’ and ‘Falling’.
 Apart from their strong girl-power messages and catchy tunes, Days Are Gone contributed to an increase in appreciation for raw rock music within the teenage crowd, also since Haim have been one of the few recent bands to sound even better live than on the record.

 Most popular single: The Wire

 At the age of 15, Birdy became the angelic voice stuck in everyone’s head due to her magical debut of covers, including ‘Skinny Love’ which attained more popularity than Bon Iver’s original version.
 Two years later, the 17 year old has shown off her songwriting skills to the fullest with 11 astounding new singles, which inevitably give us goosebumps.
 While holding on to her piano in ‘All You Never Say’ or ‘No Angel’, we cannot help but also love her voice in the more upbeat folk tracks ‘Light Me Up’ and ‘All About You’.
 Effortless and elegant, yet completely relatable, I put Fire Within on repeat quite a few times this year, and I suggest you do the same.

 Favourite track: Strange Birds

 6. The Fire by Ira Losco